soberQA/blog-site-template/readme.txt

 == Description ==

-EduVibe Theme For Blog, Portfolio and Education Purpose.
+Frosty Theme For Blog, Portfolio and Education Purpose.

 == Installation ==